 Without attending Mediation we would have never have gotten things over the line.
 It was beneficial to us, and it gave us the means to communicate.
 I would definitely recommend the service to others.

-Our mediation services are available in North Dublin, Wicklow and Limerick for the following types of cases:
+Our free mediation services are available in North Dublin, Wicklow and Limerick for the following types of cases:

 - Parental Mediation, which helps parents to resolve issues such as custody, access, guardianship and maintenance

 - Community Mediation, which involves conflict resolution between neighbours regarding noise, litter, antisocial behaviour etc